os-migrate/os-migrate/docs/src/devel/contributing.rst

 - `chg` or `Chg`: changes in the CI automation, documentation or any other change not presented as a new feature
 - `fix` or `Fix`: a bugfix

-Message subject (first line)
+Message Subject (First Line)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The first line should not be longer than 70 characters, the second line is always blank and other lines should be wrapped at 80 characters.

-Ignoring the message subject
+Ignoring the Message Subject
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the commit's message subject starts with `dev:` or `Dev:` it will be ommited when rendering the changelog.
+If the commit message subject starts with `dev:` or `Dev:` it will be ommited when rendering the changelog.

-Message body
+Message Body
 ^^^^^^^^^^^^

 Uses the imperative, present tense: “change” not “changed” nor “changes” and